cssblab/cssblab.github.io/README.md

 # Upcoming Software

-- Next generation MS-based metabolomics tools: high-resolution MS acquisition with and without chromatographic separation
+- Next generation mass spectrometry-based metabolomics tools: high-resolution MS acquisition methods with and without chromatographic separation

 - Ultrahigh-dimensional sparse precision matrix estimation with and without limit of detection in the data via distributed computing